-At the end of exhalation, perform Shambhavi Mudra.
+At the end of the exhalation, perform Shambhavi Mudra.
 Fixing your eyes and mind at your eyebrow center is Shambhavi Mudra.
 During this step, assume slow breathing.
 After some time, repeat all the steps again and again until you get the feeling of fainting.
-If you get the feeling of swooning, retain the Shambhavi Mudra and don’t repeat the other steps again.
+If you get the feeling of swooning, retain the Shambhavi Mudra and don’t repeat the other steps.

 Moorchha Pranayama Benefits

 - The practitioner experiences lightness and peace in his body and mind.
 Hence, it is helpful in conditions like insomnia.
 Also, it helps to have a sense of euphoria and inner joy.